 A Discussion with the Authors of Shortlisted: Women in the Shadows of the Supreme Court

-The Center for Women in Law will hold a panel discussion with the authors on October 5, 2020 from 4:00-5:15 pm CT.
+The Center for Women in Law hosted a panel discussion with the authors on October 5, 2020 from 4:00-5:15 pm CT.

 Shortlisted: Women in the Shadows of the Supreme Court tells the inspirational and previously untold history of the nine women considered–but not selected–for the United States Supreme Court.